2600hz/kazoo/doc/README.md

 ## Welcome!

 This page is a work-in-progress as well as our documentation.
 As you begin your journey with Kazoo please consider typing out what you learn and submitting it back for others.
-If you are unable to create markdown files or know proper `git` procedures don't worry, just contact us and we will work to incorporate your notes into the docs.
+If you are unable to create markdown files or don't know proper `git` procedures don't worry!
+Just contact us and we will work to incorporate your notes into the docs.

-Getting started with Kazoo depends on what you are looking to do with it but almost always starts with [installation](installation.md)!
+Getting started with Kazoo depends on what you are looking to do with it but almost always starts with [installation](installation.md).
 Once you have your platform up and running check bellow for some highlighted documents based on your goals.

-We recommend you keep the following resources handy and hope you enjoy your experience with Kazoo!
+Here are some general resources to keep handy and enjoy your experience with Kazoo!

 * Join us at [KazooCon!](http://kazoocon.com/)
 * Visit [the community site](http://2600hz.org)